micah-stern/NCAA-MBB-Headline-Project/readme.md

 ---

-## License

-This project is for educational purposes.
-ESPN data used under fair use for academic research.

----

 ## Acknowledgments

 - ESPN for public API access
 - Hugging Face for pre-trained BART model
-- Course instructor for feedback on improving the model
+- Course instructor Patrick Wang for feedback on improving the model

 ---